• Home

 For information about Laura Ingalls Wilder whose novels inspired the TV series, please visit our Recommended Reading lists for children and young adults and adults.
 You may also be interested in a documentary film about Laura Ingalls Wilder.

-Be sure to subscribe to the official Little House on the Prairie Newsletter for the latest information on upcoming events and fun information for fans.
+We invite you to subscribe to the free Little House on the Prairie newsletter for all the exclusive interviews and events.

 References and Resources: